What is Hedged Equity?

 Investopedia defines a hedge as “an investment that is made with the intention of reducing the risk of adverse price movements in an asset.
 Normally, a hedge consists of taking an offsetting or opposite position in a related security.”
 Now let’s break this down in simple terms.

-A hedge, in essence, is similar to the concept of an insurance policy.
-In this article, we will be primarily focusing on hedging equity.
-So the goal of a hedge in hedged equity is to offset the potential risk of loss in your equity (or stock) asset.
+In this article, we will be primarily focusing on hedging one’s equity investments.
+The goal of a hedge in hedged equity is to offset the potential risk of loss in your equity (or stock) asset.
 The Investopedia definition mentions “taking an offsetting or opposite position in a related security,” meaning the hedge is intended to move in the opposite direction of the equity, also known as inverse correlation.

 Periods of large losses in the equity markets are inevitable and generally unpredictable.
 Hedging may mitigate one’s losses when the equity markets fall.
 The hedge is an offsetting position to the underlying equity asset—if the equity falls in price, the hedge gains in price, and vice versa.